rspamd/rspamd/doc/markdown/tutorials/writing_rules.md

-# Writing rspamd rules
+# Writing Rspamd rules

-In this tutorial, I describe how to create new rules for rspamd - both Lua and regexp rules.
+In this tutorial, I describe how to create new rules for Rspamd - both Lua and regexp rules.

 ## Introduction

-Rules are the essential part of a spam filtering system and rspamd ships with some prepared rules by default.
+Rules are the essential part of a spam filtering system and Rspamd ships with some prepared rules by default.
 However, if you run your own system you might want to have your own rules for better spam filtering or a better false positives rate.
 Rules are usually written in `Lua`, where you can specify both custom logic and generic regular expressions.

 ## Configuration files

-Since rspamd ships with its own rules it is a good idea to store your custom rules and configuration in separate files to avoid clashing with the default rules which might change from version to version.
+Since Rspamd ships with its own rules it is a good idea to store your custom rules and configuration in separate files to avoid clashing with the default rules which might change from version to version.
 There are some possibilities to achieve this:

 - Local rules in Lua should be stored in the file named `${CONFDIR}/lua/rspamd.local.lua` where `${CONFDIR}` is the directory where your configuration files are placed (e.g. `/etc/rspamd`, or `/usr/local/etc/rspamd` for some systems)
-- Local configuration that **adds** options to rspamd should be placed in `${CONFDIR}/rspamd.conf.local`
+- Local configuration that **adds** options to Rspamd should be placed in `${CONFDIR}/rspamd.conf.local`
 - Local configuration that **overrides** the default settings should be placed in `${CONFDIR}/rspamd.conf.override`

 Lua local configuration can be used to both override and extend: